robjwood/rjw-11ty-starter/README.md

 I've stripped the styles down but left references to more opinionated styles commented out of `main.scss`.

+Update the info in `_data/meta.js` to suit your needs.

 Everything below from the original 11ty Sass Skeleton README 👇.

+---

 ## Development Scripts